 “We do what we got to do, so we can do what we want to do.”

-- This activity is started by the Teacher designing a question focus.
-Here are several to start off the activity: How to master the art of debating, how it was to grow up as an African American in the south during the 1930s. an unjust law is no law at all, “Jim crow laws, Harvard University, lynching, the great depression, a debate team, could blacks participate in anything they wanted to then?
+This activity is started by the Teacher designing a question focus.
+Here are several teasers to start off the activity: The art of debating, growing up as an African American in the south during the 1930s.
+An unjust law is no law at all, “Jim crow laws, Harvard University, lynching, the great depression, a debate team, restrictions during the 1930s

-- Give out post-it notes to the class or use wallwisher and work in groups of 4.
+- Give out post-it notes to the class or use Talkwall and work in groups of 4.

 a:) Produce Your Questions (Ask as many questions as you can.
 Do not stop to discuss, judge, or answer the questions.
 Write down every question exactly as it is stated.
 Change any statement into a question.